Kotlin/kotlinx-kover/kover-gradle-plugin/docs/configuring.md

                 packages("com.another.subpackage")
                 // excludes all classes and functions, annotated by specified annotations (with BINARY or RUNTIME AnnotationRetention), wildcards '*' and '?' are available annotatedBy("*Generated*")
-                // exclude all classes that inherit the specified class or implement the specified interface inheritedFrom("*Repository")
+                // exclude all classes that extend the specified class or implement the specified interface inheritedFrom("*Repository")
               }
               includes {